cohere-coop/just-enough-unix-command-line/en-US/src/command-line-basics-part-two.md

 # Command Line for Beginners Part 2

-You're back and ready for more command line goodness?
-If you haven't yet, make sure to [read Part 1]("http://www.quickleft.com/blog/command-line-for-beginners-part-1").

 So you know how to make the computer change directories, and you're able to print the contents of the directory.
 What about making a directory?
 How do you do that?
 From your home directory ("~"), type:

 ```